aaron11669/aaron11669.github.io/README.md

 </video>

 *THIS VIDEO IS NOT AI-GENERATED.
 The unusual trajectory is caused by the rapidly shifting center of mass of the internal pendulum.*
 *Video of the robot jumping while stuck against an obstacle.
-I optimized the maneuver to maximize both backward distance and jump height.*
+Video of the robot jumping while stuck against an obstacle.
+I weighted the trajectory optimization cost to favor both backward jump distance and jump height.*

 </details>